OlivierBouchezDevelopment/Obo-s-PyGadgeteer/README.md

-# Sensitivity Label Management
+# Obo's PyGadgeteer

+Welcome to the Project Name repository, a versatile collection of features designed to address a broad spectrum of specific concerns.
+Unlike traditional libraries, this project does not aim for distribution as a pip package.
+Instead, it serves as a rich repository where developers can find and reuse code snippets across various scenarios.
+Our goal is to provide a diverse toolkit where each feature stands independently, catering to different needs without the necessity for interconnected functionality.

 ## Current Features

 - **Sensitivity Label Management**: A feature designed to help manage and apply sensitivity labels to your data, ensuring appropriate handling and protection according to its classification.
-[SensitivityLabelManager.md](doc:SensitivityLabelManager.md)
+[SensitivityLabelManager](SENSITIVITY_LABEL_MANAGER.md)

 ## Getting Started